 GIP receives patent protection in the USA for virtualization of power grids

-The US patent has granted the extension of the scope of protection of the GIP patent US 10,361,564 B2: now not only the packet-based CrossBar, called QBar, as a dedicated network node is protected, but also the embodiment of this as a virtual or logical QBar for the distribution of electrical power is included in the scope of protection.
+The US patent office has granted the extension of the scope of protection of the GIP US patent US 10,361,564 B2: now not only the packet-based CrossBar, called QBar, as a dedicated network node is protected, but also the execution of this as a virtual or logical QBar for the distribution of electrical power is included in the scope of protection.

 With this technology, it is now possible to virtualize and highly dynamically segment power networks.
 In particular, this technology allows virtual overlay networks to be realized for packet-based power transmission on standard power networks.
-Then a quantum grid based on standard power grids that is divided into cells can be formed.
-These cells can exchange power with each other on a packet basis using the virtual QBar technology.
+This then makes it possible to build a quantum grid based on standard power grids that is divided into cells.
+These cells can exchange power with each other on a packet basis using the virtual QBar.
 A particular advantage of this cell-based Quantum Grid is the firewall function, which prevents a large-scale spread of a blackout and at the same time offers the possibility of operating individual cells in island mode and then interconnecting them again to form an overall grid without the usual problems of "black start".

 This invention relates to a method of transmitting power in an electrical power system, in which the power grid includes a controllable crossbar network.

 In a first embodiment, US 10,361,564 B2, this crossbar network is implemented as a dedicated, localized controllable crossbar network operated by the method according to the invention.
 This embodiment is referred as a QBar.

 As an extension to the first embodiment, the scope of protection has now been enlarged to include the second embodiment.
 The second embodiment, the controllable crossbar network is implemented in a distributed manner via a higher-level power grid.
 This embodiment is referred to by as a virtual QBar.